tflagg3/tflagg3/README.md

 ### Hi there 👋

+I'm an undergraduate student studying Computer Science and Mathematics at Colorado College.
+I use he/him pronouns and my favorite subject is database management, though I'm interested in learning more about Graphics, Machine Learning, Cyber Security, and Web Developement.
+I love learning, and I can do it pretty quickly.

+I'm interested in collaborating on anything!
+I'd love to work on a project where I can learn: whether I learn more about things I understand acutely or know nothing about.
+I'd love to learn it all.
+If you have a project, I am interested so send me a DM!

 <!--
 **tflagg3/tflagg3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.